PublicaMundi/labs.geodata.gov.gr/deploy/prod/README.md

 If all the above are satisfied (e.g. networks are already setup manually be the administrator), this play can be omitted.

+### Play: prepare-deploy.yml

+This play is controlled from the admin node, and is responsible to prepare the deployment locally (admin node).
+Basically, it downloads external files (e.g. Solr schema configuration) needed for roles, or computes site-global caches.
+Must be invoked just before `deploy.yml`.

 ### Play: deploy.yml

 This play is controlled from the admin node, and is responsible to setup the `geodata.gov.gr` PublicaMundi deployment.